 Decide What Type of Storing You’re Doing Before You Pack Your Storage Unit

 If you are a long-term storage user, it is crucial to protect your items for future use and to plan for all seasons of weather and all ranges of temperatures.
 The first step is ensuring you select the correct long-term storage unit type and size for your needs, taking into consideration the time of year you are storing and how long you plan to keep your stuff in storage.
 Ask yourself, “Will I be storing over the hot summer or cold winter months?”, or “Will I be storing year round through all seasons?”

 If you will have your storage unit during the heat of summer (June-September) and you are planning to store sensitive electronics or valuable furniture, you should opt for the temperature control storage unit.
 These units keep the temperature at a range of 55-80 degrees all year, which will protect your items from damage caused by extreme temperatures.

-If you are a short-term storage user, depending on the time of year, you may be able get away with selecting any available storage unit!
-If you are storing for just a month or two, and it is the Spring or Fall, most items will be fine in a drive-up or interior access storage unit.
-During these seasons, the temperatures are usually fairly mild and damage from the extremes in unlikely.
+If you are a short-term storage user, depending on the time of year, you may be able to get away with selecting any available storage unit!
+If you are storing for just a month or two, and it is Spring or Fall, most items will be fine in a drive-up or interior access storage unit.
+During these seasons, the temperatures are usually fairly mild and damage from the extremes is unlikely.

 If you need your storage unit during July or August though, even just one month in those high temperatures can cause damage.
 If your items are sensitive to extremes, you should select the temperature control unit event for such a short period of time, to help prevent damage.